gscrow/dressipi-com/privacy.markdown

 ### To Connect to Many Retailers
-Our Services allow you to use your profile to easily view recommendations and receive content whenever you are within the online or instore environments of any of our retail partners.
+Our Services allow you to use your profile to easily view recommendations and receive content whenever you are within the online or instore environments of any of our <a href="#privacy" class="anchor-link-privacy">retail partners</a>.
 To do so, you choose to “connect” your profile with each individual retailer.
 It is your choice whether to connect to any or all retail partners within the Dressipi retail partner network.

 ### To Communicate with You
 We will contact you through email, mobile phone, notices posted on our websites or apps, and other ways through our Services, including text messages and push notifications.